 Finally, Bank of America argues that the fraud claims amount to an "impermissible attempt to enforce HAMP guidelines."
 (Motions at pp. 24-25) In Miller v.
 Chase Home Fin., LLC, 677 F.3d 1113 (11th Cir.
 2012), the plaintiff sued a bank for failing to approve a requested modification to which the plaintiff perceived an entitlement under the program.
 Miller holds that Congress conferred through the program no private right to sue a bank for allegedly violating the program's requirements.
 677 F.3d at 1116.
-In these actions, the foreseeable-default claim alleges not that Bank of America violated the program's requirements but that Bank of America omitted to mention a material fact to the plaintiffs.
-Bank of America's argument fails to mention preemption, but the persuasive weight of authority confirms no preemption by the program of a state-law fraud claim.
+In these actions, the foreseeable-default claim alleges not that Bank of America violated the program's requirements but that Bank of America violated the private requirements but that Bank of America violated the private requirements but that Bank of America violated the private requirements but that Bank of America violated the private requirements but that Bank of America violated the private requirements but that Bank of America violated the private requirements but that Bank of America of America of America's argument fails to mention preemption, but the persuasive weight of authority confirms no preemption by the program of a state-law fraud claim.
 See, e.g., Wigod v.
 Wells Fargo Bank, N.A., 673 F.3d 547 (7th Cir.
 2012) (Hamilton, J.); Mathis v.
 Nationstar Mortg., Ltd., 2012 WL 6162233 (S.D.
 Ala.
 Dec.
 11, 2012) (Steele, C.J.).